Consultant Head & Neck, and Microvascular Reconstruction Surgeon

 Experience

-Mr Sahovaler trained and worked at top University-affiliated Hospitals in Canada prior to moving his practice to London.
-He is the only North-American trained microsurgeon actively performing head and neck surgery and reconstructions in London.
+Mr Sahovaler trained and worked at top University-affiliated Hospitals in Canada and US prior to moving his practice to London.
+He is the only formally North-American trained surgeon actively performing head and neck surgery and reconstructions in London.

 Specialist